-Have you noticed that many of the small boutiques and galleries that sell handmade are low in inventory the last couple of weeks in December?
-I have, and I know why.
-And this is to your advantage as a maker with crafts to sell, it’s to your advantage.
+Have you noticed that many of the small boutiques that sell handmade are low in inventory the last couple of weeks in December?
+As a maker with crafts to sell, it’s to your advantage.

 Tomorrow’s Mother’s Day and while I’m sure YOU have your mom’s hand made gift all wrapped in an earth-friendly, re-usable treasure, do you know there are many people who take their mom out on Mother’s Day and let them choose their own gift?
 Some actually send their mom’s money to buy their own.
 I didn’t realize this until I had a gallery and Mother’s Day, not just the days prior, but actually on Mother’s day, our sales were always up there with the Christmas holidays.
 Women would come in with or without their families, see something they loved and a pay cash.
 We always heard, “my daughter (or son) sent me the money to buy myself something.”
 This surprised me because for me the fun in giving is coming up with the idea.